Brief Individual or Couples Therapy & Single Session Therapy

 Due to high demand for services at CAPS, the number of sessions per academic year is limited, and meetings are typically spread out every 2 weeks or longer.

-The process typically begins with an initial "intake" appointment, scheduled by calling CAPS during business hours or completing an online interest in services form (a CAPS staff person will contact you within 1 business day to follow up).
+The first step in connecting with CAPS is typically a short triage phone screening appointment, which can be scheduled by calling CAPS or online.
+If CAPS is the right fit the next step is typically a 60 minute intake appointment.
 The intake process begins prior to the appointment, with both students completing paperwork to help the therapist better understand their background, history, and reason for seeking help.
 During the appointment, the students and therapist talk about the couple's concerns to determine what next steps make sense.
 These next steps may involve additional couples therapy appointments at CAPS or referral to other resources on or off campus.
 Sometimes the therapist may recommend that one or both partners engage in individual therapy instead of or in addition to couples therapy.
 As with individual therapy at CAPS, the number of couples therapy sessions per academic year is limited, and meetings are often spread out every 2 weeks or longer.

 What Is It?

 Single Session Therapy (SST) is a service CAPS began offering in fall 2019.
 SST appointments are designed for students who would like to meet a therapist on a one-time basis to talk about a specific concern in a very focused way.
 Many students find that a single session is effective in providing what they need.
 SST can be used by individual students or couples (as long as both students are currently enrolled at USF; the members of a "couple" may be romantic partners, roommates, or friends).

 What Happens During a SINGLE SESSION APPOINTMENT?

 Students are eligible for two SST appointments per semester, which count toward the maximum number of individual or couples appointments per academic year a student can access.
 Examples of concerns for which SST may be a good option include:

 - Challenges with time management, study skills, stress, or anxiety